myt00seven/LinuxTricks/Crontab.md

 ## Step 2: Write a script that can run CPU

-We recommand using [stress](https://linux.die.net/man/1/stress) to impose loads on CPU.
+[Stress](https://linux.die.net/man/1/stress) is a useful tool to impose loads on CPU.
 If your ubuntu distribution doesn't come with this command, install it with package manager:
 ``` bash
 sudo apt-get install stress
 ```